Three Links: 1986–2000: Initial contact

+The hijacking of a China Airlines cargo plane on May 3, 1986, shattered the Three Noes policy.
+The pilot, Wang Shi-chuen, subdued the two other members of the flight crew and commandeered the plane to Guangzhou, forcing the ROC government to publicly send unofficial envoys to negotiate in Hong Kong with PRC officials over the return of the plane and the flight crew.
+The pilot, credited by the PRC for reestablishing contact between mainland China and Taiwan, received a hero's welcome in mainland China and became a senior PRC aviation official as well as serving as a so-called "Taiwanese delegate" to PRC government institutions.

+During this time, many mainland China-born ROC armed forces veterans pressed President Chiang Ching-kuo to allow family reunions between the mainland Chinese who settled in Taiwan after the Chinese Civil War and their relatives in mainland China.
+President Chiang relented in 1987, authorizing the ROC Red Cross to issue permits allowing people from Taiwan to travel to mainland China only for family reunions.
+This started the ongoing regular civilian and unofficial exchanges between the PRC and the ROC.
+In July 1987, Chiang ended martial law in Taiwan, and residents of Taiwan were able to visit relatives in China that November.
+From June 1988, mail from Taiwan sent to Chinese addresses were routed through Hong Kong.
+Phone calls were routed through the United States, Japan and Singapore until 10 June 1989.
+Among the first direct calls placed to China were Taiwanese journalists asking about the 1989 Tiananmen Square protests and massacre.

 While the PRC and ROC agreed in principle on opening the Three Links, there were overriding concerns.
 According to the Mainland Affairs Council (MAC) of the ROC, the major obstacle resided in the PRC's One-China position which does not recognize the sovereignty of the ROC.
 The Council stated that the Three links would only be considered when the PRC stopped its animosity against ROC sovereignty and improved the cross-strait relationship.
 The PRC government considers the cross-strait flights as domestic flights, according to the One China Policy.
 However, the ROC's Democratic Progressive Party government in Taiwan regarded this position the same as recognizing Taiwan (ROC) as a part of the PRC and thus would compromise the ROC sovereignty.